-Project READ, a volunteer-based program serving adults, children and families, will serve up to fifty (50) inmates participating in the Sheriff's Office ASPIRE program (Access to Services and Programs to Inspire Reentry and Empowerment) at Maple Street Correctional Center.
-Working in direct collaboration with the Sheriff's Office Program Services Bureau, Project READ will provide the following services: direct literacy intervention activities, teach the Peacemakers Alliance course focused on the development of critical literacy learning though peace education, conduct basic-level and one advanced-level Violence Prevention Retreat, provide ongoing assessment, evaluation and reporting of participant curriculum, and post-release education services, such as assistance with the college enrollment process and financial aid.
+Project READ, a volunteer-based program serving adults, children, and families, will continue to serve up to fifty (50) inmates participating in the Sheriff's Office ASPIRE program (Access to Services and Programs to Inspire Reentry and Empowerment) at Maple Street Correctional Center.
+Working in direct collaboration with the Sheriff's Office Program Services Bureau, Project READ will provide the following services: direct literacy intervention activities, teach the Peacemakers Alliance course focused on the development of critical literacy learning though peace education, conduct basic level and one advanced level Violence Prevention Retreats, provide ongoing assessment, evaluation and reporting of participant curriculum, and post-release education services, such as assistance with the college enrollment process and financial aid.

-Performance Measure FY 2017-18 FY 2018-19 FY 2019-20 Actual Estimated Projected l' 1.7 reading levels (1.7 years of school) 1.5 1.5 Percent of participants who complete the Peacemakers Alliance course and the Violence Prevention Retreats 90% 90% 90%
+Performance Measure FY 2017-18 Actual FY 2020-21 Projected Level of reading gain of participants in the six month Peacemakers Alliance course 1.7 reading levels (1.7 years of school) 3.0 1.5 1.5 Percent of participants who complete the Peacemakers Alliance course and the Violence Prevention Retreats 90% 89.5% 90% 90%

-The Second Amendment will extend the term of the Agreement through June 30, 2020, with an increase of \$51,500, for a maximum Agreement amount of \$154,500
+The Third Amendment will extend the term of the Agreement through June 30, 2021, with payments for services during the extended term in the amount of \$51,500, for a maximum not to succeed amount under the Agreement of \$206,000.